auszone/ptt-autopic/README.md

 `ssh bbsu@ptt.cc | ptt-autopic`

-You can also make it an alias by add the following line to your .*rc files.
+You can also make it an alias by adding the following line to your .*rc files.

 `alias ssh-ptt-autopic="ssh bbsu@ptt.cc | ptt-autopic"`